 |

 An endless rubber belt with traversing grooves drains the filtrate towards holes positioned along the belt.
-The sides of the belt have elastic rubber shrouds that contain the incoming slurry and then the cake as it moves towards the discharge end.
-Synthetic plies encapsulated in the rubber part below the grooves serve to withstand the longitudinal stresses to which the belt is subjected.
+The sides of the belt have elastic rubber curbs that contain the incoming slurry and then the cake as it moves towards the discharge end.
+Synthetic heavy duty polyester plies are encapsulated in the rubber part below the grooves serve to withstand the longitudinal stresses to which the belt is subjected during its travel.

 The weight of a 3 m wide belt is 125 Kg/m and this is the heaviest single component to be considered for the design of the hoisting facilities.